 The imagery of a true soul connection is beautiful.
 Two people so deeply aligned that the space between them is warm and full of genuine recognition.
 What it is not, and what no one seems to mention alongside the beautiful imagery, is anxious.
 It is not confused.
 It is not characterized by long stretches of wondering where you stand or what you mean to someone or whether the warmth of last week is going to be available this week.

 The relationship that most women describe as their soulmate connection is, upon honest examination, a relationship that kept them in a fairly permanent state of low-grade longing.
 Wanting more of him than he consistently offered.
 Reaching toward a version of the connection that appeared sometimes and disappeared without warning.
-A true connection describes fullness and recognition and rest.
-Not the particular hunger of loving someone who is never quite all the way present in the relationship with you.
+A true connection describes fullness and recognition and rest, not the particular hunger of loving someone who is never quite all the way present in the relationship with you.
+A woman who has normalized that hunger will not recognize steadiness when it finally arrives, because steadiness will not produce the craving she has come to mistake for feeling something real.

 Your Soulmate Will Feel Like Rest, Not Like a Storm You Survived